 Examples of incidents include: 1.
 Close-quarters situations where urgent action was required to avoid collision.
 2. Any event that had the potential to, or did result in a serious injury.
 3. A fire.
 4. An unintended temporary grounding, where there was risk of stranding or material damage.
 5. A person overboard.
 6. Snagging of fishing gear resulting in a danger.

-Raise money for the BHA while you do your Christmas shopping online!
+Raise money for the BHA while you do your online shopping!

 We've teamed up with EasyFundraising to help raise funds for the BHA.
 It's simple to use, just sign up and start your online shopping from EasyFundraising.
 The BHA receives a donation from participating retailers every time you shop!
 There's no easier, simpler way to raise funds so please, sign up today.